open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 Often there will be some feedback from the reviewer for you to address.
 If that is the case, make changes to your branch and comment on the pull request when done.
 Any changes you make to your branch will be automatically updated in the pull request.
 Once everything looks good, the reviewer will merge your Markdown profile with the main repository.

-After the pull request is merged, you'll be able to see your personal page on `open-learning-exchange.github.io/#!pages/vi/profiles/<YourUserName>.md`.
+After the pull request is merged, you'll be able to see your personal page at `open-learning-exchange.github.io/#!pages/vi/profiles/<YourUserName>.md`.
 Let us know in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat) after you complete this step.

 **NOTE**: Try to add and experiment with as many markdown elements as you can and make your page attractive.
 A list of sample profile pages can be found [**here**](https://github.com/open-learning-exchange/open-learning-exchange.github.io/tree/master/pages/vi/profiles).
 Be creative.
 Make sure to include a rawgit link to your page in your pull request.